 - Mortgages: The Bank's retail mortgage loan book (representing the total amount of mortgage loans granted by the Bank) grew by 20% in 2012, despite the continuing global financial turmoil impacting the housing sector, as a result of the generally very low penetration of mortgages in Turkey.
-In 2013, the retail mortgage loan book grew by a further 29.8%.
+In 2013 and 2014, the retail mortgage loan book grew by a further 29.8% and 13.4%, respectively.
 The Bank's retail mortgage offering is focused on both high and medium net worth individuals with strong credit history.
-Although the Bank's maximum loan-to-value ratio is 75%, which is in line with the maximum limit stated by legislation, the average loan-to-value ratio of the Bank's retail mortgage book at origination was slightly above 60% as of 31 December 2013.
-The average original term of its mortgages on such date was 6.35 years, with most loans having an original maturity of either 5 or 10 years.
-The Bank has been a market leader in Turkey since mid-2007, with a market share of 13.3% (with respect to outstanding balance) as of 31 December 2013 according to BRSA data.
+Although the Bank's maximum loan-to-value ratio is 75%, which is in line with the maximum limit stated by law, the average loan-to-value ratio of the Bank's retail mortgage book at origination was slightly above 65% as of 31 December 2014.
+The average original term of its mortgages on such date was 6.48 years, with most loans having an original maturity of either 5 or 10 years.
+The Bank has been a market leader in Turkey since mid-2007, with a market share of 13.4% (with respect to outstanding balance) as of 31 December 2014 according to BRSA data.
 The Bank maintains strategic partnerships with leading residential construction companies and real estate agencies nationally, and also focuses on mortgage expertise in branches as well as a wide product range and distribution channels, focusing on service quality instead of price competition in order to maintain its profitability.
 While foreign currency-denominated mortgages were common in previous years, legislation enacted in 2009 requires that consumer mortgages to Turkish citizens can only be denominated in Turkish Lira. - Vehicle Loans: The Bank offers secured loans to finance the purchase of both new and used vehicles.
 The duration of these loans is around four years and most have fixed rates.
-In 2013, the Bank's vehicle loan book grew 15.2%.
-The Bank's market share (by outstanding balance) was 18.4% at 31 December 2013, according to BRSA data. - General Purpose Loans (including other and overdraft loans): The Bank offers general purpose loans to finance various needs of its retail customers, such as home improvement, education, marriage and vacations.
+In 2013, the Bank's vehicle loan book grew 15.2% and then declined by 8.0% in 2014.
+The Bank's market share (by outstanding balance) was 20.0% as of 31 December 2014, according to BRSA data. - General Purpose Loans (including other and overdraft loans): The Bank offers general purpose loans to finance various needs of its retail customers, such as home improvement, education, marriage and vacations.
 The average maturity of such loans is approximately three years.
-The Bank's general purpose loan book grew by 44.6% during 2013.
-The Bank's market share (including overdraft- by outstanding balance) was 10.8% at 31 December 2013, according to BRSA data.
+The Bank's general purpose loan book grew by 44.6% during 2013 and then a further 21.0% in 2014.
+The Bank's market share (including overdraft, by outstanding balance) was 11.0% as of 31 December 2014 according to BRSA data.
 The Bank seeks to capture market share through various central marketing approaches, including loyalty-based approaches such as pre-approved loan limits.
 As general purpose loans are generally unsecured, the Bank's credit analysis for these loans focuses principally on the potential borrower's income and other assets. - Overdraft Accounts: The Bank has registered a stable and strong overdraft account base built upon mainly employer payroll customers and investment accounts.
 Targeted marketing campaigns are conducted to increase utilisation of overdraft accounts.
-As of 31 December 2013, the number of overdraft accounts operated by the Group was approximately 1.3 million, with an aggregate overdraft risk of TL 500 million.
+As of 31 December 2014, the number of overdraft accounts operated by the Group was approximately 1.4 million, with an aggregate overdraft risk of TL 471 million.